svc-bot-mds/terraform-provider-tdh/docs/resources/service_account.md

 page_title: "tdh_service_account Resource - tdh"
 subcategory: ""
 description: |-
-  Represents a service account created on TDH, can be used to create/update/delete/import a service account.
-  Note: 1.
-Only service accounts with valid oAuthapp can be imported.
-  2. Please make sure you have selected the valid policy with active clusters while creating the service account.
+  Represents a service account created on TDH, can be used to create/update/delete/import a service account.## Notes1.
+Only service accounts with valid oAuth App can be imported.2.
+Please make sure you have selected the valid policy with active clusters while creating the service account.
 ---

 # tdh_service_account (Resource)

-Represents a service account created on TDH, can be used to create/update/delete/import a service account.
-Note: 1.
-Only service accounts with valid oAuthapp can be imported.
-2. Please make sure you have selected the valid policy with active clusters while creating the service account.
+Represents a service account created on TDH, can be used to create/update/delete/import a service account.<br>## Notes1.
+Only service accounts with valid oAuth App can be imported.<br>2.
+Please make sure you have selected the valid policy with active clusters while creating the service account.<br>

 ## Example Usage